 The Select Value on the Location field does not restrict by the type of location, although only OPERATING, REPAIR and VENDOR types make sense.
 Over the years this is one rule that has been relaxed, a work order can now reference an Inventory Storeroom (!).
-On a PM only locations of type OPERATING, REPAIR and VENDOR can be used.
+On a PM only A physical place where assets exist and where work can be performed.
+More of type OPERATING, REPAIR and VENDOR can be used.

 After the work assets have been entered on the safety plan you would now use the Select Hazards action to select the hazards associated with each work asset that you wish to copy to the safety plan, but no records are shown.

 If I go back in time to when Safety Plans were first introduced in Maximo 4.0, more than 20 years ago, you needed to add the asset to the Safety-Related Assets tab in the Assets application.
-An Organizations setting was introduced to save you having to do that, but it is not the default.
+An A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More setting was introduced to save you having to do that, but it is not the default.
 I’ll show you both ways, starting with the old method, a workaround of course.